twiddlingbits/twr-wasm/readme.md

 class twrWasmModuleAsync
 ~~~

 These two classes implement compatible APIS.
-If your C code blocks, or if you are unsure, use twrWasmModuleAsync.
+Use twrWasmModuleAsync if your C code blocks, or if you are unsure.
 If you want better performance and don't need the capabilities of twrWasmModuleAsync, you can use twrWasmModule.

 Use either twrWasmModule or twrWasmModuleAsync to:
    - 'loadWasm()' to load your .wasm module (your compiled C code).
    - 'executeC()' to call a C function

-The Module classes have TypeScript APIs detailed in this section.
-But these classes also implement the features needed by the C runtime.
+The Module classes have TypeScript/Javascript APIs detailed in this section.
+These classes also implement the features needed by the C runtime.

 You must use **twrWasmModuleAsync** in order to:
    - call any blocking C function (meaning it takes "a long time") to return